MTstateIntroStats/IntroStatActivitiesHybrid/_book/12-A24-inference-1ofeach-simulation.md

 A study in the Academy of Management Journal [@porath2017] investigated how rude behaviors influence a victim’s task performance.
 Randomly selected college students enrolled in a management course were randomly assigned to one of two experimental conditions: rudeness condition (45 students) and control group (53 students).
 Each student was asked to write down as many uses for a brick as possible in five minutes; this value (total number of uses) was used as a performance measure for each student, where higher values indicate better performance.
 During this time another individual showed up late for class.
 For those students in the rudeness condition, the facilitator displayed rudeness by berating the students in general for being irresponsible and unprofessional (due to the late-arriving person).
 No comments were made about the late-arriving person for students in the control group.
 Is there evidence that the average performance score for students in the rudeness condition is lower than for students in the control group?
 Use the order of subtraction of rudeness – control.

+* Download the R script file from D2L and upload to the RStudio server

+* Highlight and run lines 1--7

 ``` r
 # Read in data set